markschm/noti/README.md

 Add a new PATH variable to the computer with the location of the shell file:
 C:\...\maven_noti\exec

-To build project replaced mvn clean install with:
+To build project replace mvn clean install with:
 > mvnc

 Default command: mvn clean install